Understanding Lack of Empathy After Brain Injury and How to Cope

 Again, the more the person can practice these skills, the more they will improve.

+Individuals with low empathy can sometimes appear aggressive, dismissive, or demanding.
 If your loved one acts this way to you, don’t take it personally.
 Remember they are not in complete control.
-They just have a lot more emotions and fewer inhibitions now, and they are struggling to cope.
+They have a lot more emotions and fewer inhibitions now, compared to before their injury.

 Understanding Lack of Empathy After Brain Injury

-Even if empathy never returns, your loved one can still relearn how to practice compassion to others.
+Even if empathy never returns, your loved one can still relearn how to practice compassion for others.
 While it might take a lot of patience and dedication, they can eventually improve.

 More Ways to Recover with Flint Rehab: